M00NLIG7/ChopChopGo/README.md

 ---

-ChopChopGo, inspired by Chainsaw, utilizes Sigma rules for forensics artifact recovery, enabling rapid and comprehensive analysis of logs and other artifacts to identify potential security incidents and threats on Linux.
+ChopChopGo inspired by Chainsaw utilizes Sigma rules for forensics artifact recovery, enabling rapid and comprehensive analysis of logs and other artifacts to identify potential security incidents and threats on Linux.

 ## Features